aidanastridge/wheres-willow/README.md

 # 🔎 Wheres Willow?

-#### Do no hesitate in contributing, this dataset simulator is very simple!
+#### Do no hesitate in editing, this dataset simulator is very simple!

 ## Why?